yuki-yano/vinsert.vim/README.md

 - Set `g:vinsert_always_yank = true` if you want to copy the final text to the unnamed register regardless of the selected mode.
 - `:VinsertStatus`: print current phase and mode.
-- `:VinsertStop`: abort recording if something goes wrong.
+- `:VinsertStop`: finish the current recording and run transcription + generation (normal completion).
+Use `:VinsertCancel` if you need to abort.
+- `:VinsertNextSegment`: finalize the current audio chunk and immediately start the next recording.
+Stack multiple prompts this way before running the LLM.
 - `:VinsertCancel`: stop recording immediately without running transcription or generation.
 - `:VinsertRetry`: re-run transcription and generation for the most recent audio